 The Organization has a line of credit agreement with a bank that provides for borrowings of up to \$150,000 at the bank's prime rate.
 Any borrowings under this line are collateralized by the Organization's savings account, deposits, receivables and fixed assets.
-At September 30, 2017 and 2016, the Organization did not carry a balance on the line of credit.
+At September 30, 2018 and 2017, the Organization did not carry a balance on the line of credit.
 The Organization did not pay any interest for the year ended September 30, 2017 and 2016.
-The line expires in October 2018.
+The line expired in October 2018 and was renewed with comparable terms and a maturity date in October 2019.